The Best Road Bike Helmet Review

 Analysis and Award Winners

-The Giro Synthe MIPS earned high scores in nearly all of our evaluation metrics and has the highest overall score of the 14 helmets we tested.
-It was by far our testers' favorite helmet and has earned our Editors Choice Award.
-The Giro Aeon was the former winner of our Editors Choice Award, and Giro has stepped it up again with the Synthe model.
-Class-leading comfort, low weight, and a semi-aerodynamic shell has elevated it to the top of the charts.
-It is heavier than the Aeon, but has improved aerodynamics and also includes a MIPS liner for improved protection.
+The Giro Synthe MIPS earned high scores in nearly every evaluation metric and has the highest overall score of the helmets tested.
+It was our testers' favorite helmet and earned our Editors' Choice Award.
+The Giro Aeon was the former Editors' Choice Award winner, and Giro has stepped it up again with the Synthe model.
+Class-leading comfort, low weight, and a semi-aerodynamic shell puts it at the top.
+It is heavier than the Aeon but has improved aerodynamics and includes a MIPS liner for better protection.
 The only flaw in the Synthe is exposed EPS foam on the lower portion of the helmet brim, which is prone to damage if dropped or scraped.
-This does not increase the likelihood of damage in the event of crash, but requires a bit of extra care during storage and transport.
+This does not increase the likelihood of damage in a crash, but requires extra care during storage and transport.
 The Synthe is a high-performance training and racing helmet that won't let you down.

-The Bontrager Ballista is a road bike helmet with an aerodynamic profile, designed to reduce wind drag for optimum efficiency and speed.
-Aero helmets have become increasingly popular in the world of professional cycling, and amateur cyclists have also discovered the benefit of reduced wind drag.
-The downside to a slippery fast helmet is poor ventilation.
-The Ballista was by far the best-ventilated and most comfortable aero helmet we tested, and for this, it wins our Top Pick award.
-With plush AgIon Fit padding, well-placed vents, and extensive internal channeling, we often forgot that we were wearing an aero helmet.
-The looks of aero helmets can be polarizing, but the Ballista stands out for the right reasons.
-No one will mistake it for a traditional helmet, but it looks sleek and fast, with an elongated shape rather than the round bowling ball look of other aero helmets.
-The Ballista is the aero helmet for the skeptic, it changed our opinion on what an aero helmet can offer.
+The Bontrager Ballista has an aerodynamic profile, designed to reduce drag for efficiency and speed.
+Aero helmets have become popular in the world of professional cycling, and amateur cyclists also enjoy the reduced wind drag they offer.
+The downside to a fast helmet is poor ventilation.
+The Ballista was by far the best ventilated and most comfortable aero helmet we tested, and for this, it wins our Top Pick award.
+With plush AgIon Fit padding, well-placed vents, and extensive internal channeling, we often forgot we were wearing it.
+The looks of aero helmets can polarize, but the Ballista stands out for the right reasons.
+No one will mistake it for a traditional helmet.
+It looks sleek and fast, with an elongated shape rather than the round bowling ball look of other aero helmets.
+The Ballista is the aero helmet for the skeptic— it changed our opinion of what an aero helmet offers.

 No MIPS or sunglass storage